 A.A.
 Winona State University

 Dr. Alyssa Kiesow joined Northern’s faculty in August 2007.
 Born and raised in St. Cloud, Minn., she received multiple degrees from state institutions.
 Dr. Kiesow earned her Ph.D. in biological sciences with a research focus in genetics from the University of South Dakota.
-She currently serves as the Chair of Science and Mathematics and interim associate Dean of College of Arts and Sciences, and on the South Dakota Academy of Science Executive Committee.
+She currently serves as the interim Dean of College of Arts and Sciences, and on the South Dakota Academy of Science Executive Committee.

 Dr. Kiesow's primary research interests range from genetic structure of animal populations to epigenetics of developing embryos.
 Recent research focuses on the effects of various toxins on embryonic development in sea stars, sea urchins, and Xenopus laevis.